Prediabetes Treatment Guidelines

 Should prediabetes be treated with medication?

-While lifestyle modifications are the cornerstone of prediabetes management, medication therapy such as metformin may be considered for individuals at high risk of developing type 2 diabetes.
+While lifestyle modifications are the cornerstone of prediabetes management, medication such as metformin may be prescribed for individuals at high risk of developing type 2 diabetes mellitus.

 What is the first line of treatment for prediabetes?

-The first line of treatment for prediabetes involves lifestyle modifications, including dietary changes, regular exercise, and weight management to improve insulin sensitivity and prevent disease progression.
+The first line of treatment for prediabetes involves lifestyle modifications, such as dietary changes, regular exercise, and reducing body weight to improve insulin sensitivity and prevent disease progression.
+The American Diabetes Association provides nutrition guidelines for preventing and managing diabetes.

 How can prediabetes be managed?